Transition to Independence Program (TIP)

 Assists youth aged 14-21 in developing essential knowledge and skills in education, housing, community living, career development, and personal well-being to support their journey towards adulthood.

-Transition to Independence Program is grounded in The Transition to Independence Process (TIP) Model, a strengths-based approach tailored for transitional aged youth (ages 13 to 21) facing social, emotional, and behavioral challenges.
-At the core of the TIP Model is the empowerment of youth and young adults to actively participate in shaping their futures.
-This involves delivering services that are developmentally appropriate, culturally competent, and free from stigma to ensure our services resonate with each individual’s unique needs.
+DFS’ Transition to Independence Program (TIP) is grounded in the Transition to Independence Process Model, a strengths-based approach tailored for transitional aged youth (ages 14 to 21) facing social, emotional, and behavioral challenges.